 7. Dark greens

 David Harris, Designer Director at Andrew Martin says: ‘We have seen a huge trend in dark blues over the past few years, but now dark rich greens are becoming very popular.
-These rich tones mixed with softer setting plaster colours work well.’
+These rich tones mixed with softer setting plaster colors work well.’

-David Harris says: ‘Rich golden yellows are becoming very on-trend.
+For something more subtle, experiment with deep mustard yellows that work so well in more traditional living room and look wonderful when paired with whites.
+As David Harris says: ‘Rich golden yellows are becoming very on-trend.
 These still have a light feel and look fantastic when layered with framed artwork and photography, against crisp white picture rails and plasterwork.’

 9. Soft pinks

-Blush pink paint has seen a huge resurgence as of late, with pink bathrooms and pink kitchens become one of this year's biggest trends.
-These blush tones tend to have grey undertones, making them more versatile and more neutral than bubblegum pink shades.
+Blush pink paint has seen a huge resurgence as of late, with pink bathrooms and pink kitchens become one of this year's biggest trends, so it's no surprise we are seeing this rosy hue seep into living rooms too.

 10. Raspberry pinks

 Blush pink just not daring enough for you?
 Try a deep sumptuous raspberry.
 Gorgeous, grownup, and elegant, this is the way to do a pink living room.
 We love how in this living room that berry hue is continued onto the armchair and ottoman, creating a really intimate, cocooning.

 For a long time now, red has been almost shunned in the world of interiors, but it's back, this bold brave color is back, and we are loving it.
 It's a lot of living room sure but why not pinch this living room color idea and just paint partway up a wall with a deep maroon.